Far-UVC (Low-Wavelength Light)

 What is far-UVC?

-Far-UVC is a form of low-wavelength light (electromagnetic radiation) in the 200-230nm wavelength band.
+Far-UVC is a form of low-wavelength electromagnetic radiation in the 200-230nm wavelength band.
 Wall- and ceiling-mounted far-UVC emitters can rapidly kill bacteria and viruses in the air and on surfaces, with minimal apparent safety risks for human occupants.

 Why is it promising?